zhangrong1722/CheXNet-Pytorch/README.md

 -------

-1.For PyTorch,there is another method called oversampling to keep class balance.However,it doesn't work in this project.You can look up the  [python script](https://github.com/estelle1722/CheXNet-Pytorch/blob/master/utils/sampler.py).
+1.For PyTorch,beside data augumentation there is another useful method called `oversampling` to keep class balance.However,it doesn't work in this project.You can look up the  [python script](https://github.com/estelle1722/CheXNet-Pytorch/blob/master/utils/sampler.py).